Dashboard

 Transportation and Land Use

-The focus of this sector is to shift trips away from cars towards low-carbon modes through infrastructure improvements, pricing mechanisms, smart land use, and electric vehicle adoption.
+The focus of this sector is to shift trips away from cars and fossil fuel power toward more sustainable modes through infrastructure improvements, pricing mechanisms, smart land use, and electric vehicle adoption.

 Muni average annual weekday ridership